Archive for December 2014

 Tommy Titan from the University of Detroit Mercy

-Calvin Knight from Calvin College
+Calvin Knight from Calvin University

 He stands for chivalry, honor and integrity.
 Sure.
 That’s true now.
 But he originally stood for misunderstanding.
-Calvin College’s mascot, the Knights, emerged in the late 1920s when a reporter from the Grand Rapids Press heard the school was populated by “Calvinites.”
+Calvin University’s mascot, the Knights, emerged in the late 1920s when a reporter from the Grand Rapids Press heard the school was populated by “Calvinites.”
 Ugh.
 Bad pun.
 We know.
 Like their counterparts at Hope, Calvin students wanted a real mascot and got one after a Facebook campaign began in the mid-2000s.
 Calvin Knight debuted in February 2009.

 Brit the Briton from Albion College